Children replay what they experience in their daily life and environment. Infact, how children play helps develop role models and role plays.

 Here children can try out and slip into the different roles.

-Even if children are used to going shopping with their mother, sons can learn that it is much more helpful to choose what is bought and cooked.
+Even if children are used to shopping with their mother, sons can learn that choosing what is bought and cooked is much more helpful.

 Most children first act very clichéd, at least in the eyes of adults.

 This is because boys imitate older ones and like to slip into roles like cowboys or knights, while girls suddenly develop a weakness for pink and princesses.